June Havoc: Legacy

 The June Havoc Theatre, housed at the Abingdon Theatre in New York City, was named for her in 2003.

-June Havoc was the first American woman nominated for a Tony Award for direction of a play.
+Havoc was the first American woman nominated for a Tony Award for direction of a play.

 In his autobiography Original Story, Arthur Laurents reports that June Havoc refused to sign a release for any claim regarding the content of the musical Gypsy.
 Havoc demanded that his script state that she was age 13 when she left the vaudeville act and eloped with one of the dancers.
 Laurents explains that he objected to Havoc's demand because the audience would lose any sympathy for the character of her mother Rose.
 He indicates that, while the musical was in tryouts out of town, he altered the script, changing the name of Havoc's character from Dainty June to Dainty Claire.
 He states that as a result, Havoc signed the release, and her character's name was restored to Dainty June.

-In her one-woman show Elaine Stritch at Liberty, Elaine Stritch recalled that after the closing of the play Time of the Barracudas on the West Coast, she returned to New York and landed a leading role in the play Oh Glorious Tintinnabulation.
+In her one-woman show, Elaine Stritch at Liberty, Elaine Stritch recalled that after the closing of the play Time of the Barracudas on the West Coast, she returned to New York and landed a leading role in the play Oh Glorious Tintinnabulation.
 Stritch recounted that the play was written and directed by June Havoc and scheduled for performance at the Lincoln Center Theater.
 According to Stritch, during dress rehearsal, Havoc told Stritch that "it just wasn't working out."
 Stritch added that she went home and that Havoc assumed the role she had been playing.
 She noted that this incident resulted in an article by Lee Israel, in which Stritch criticized directors, published in The New York Times, which led to her casting in the musical Company.

 Havoc's papers are held in the Howard Gotlieb Archival Research Center at Boston University, and a 28-page inventory is accessible online.

-Selected Stage Work
+Selected stage work

 (All shows on Broadway unless indicated otherwise.)